 Something that sets this lens apart from many other fisheye lenses, including Nikon’s other fisheye lenses, is the zoom.
 When used on a full-frame DSLR (i.e., one of Nikon’s FX DSLRs), when zoomed in, it fills the entire frame.
-Zoomed out, it creates a full circular image in the center surrounded by black.
+Zoomed out, it creates a fully circular image in the center surrounded by black.
 I have some practical examples of the fisheye zoom range here.
 (The effect is different on a DX body: the 8mm will fill the entire frame, while the 15mm will be the equivalent to a 22mm focal length (35mm equivalent).

 If the frame-filling fisheye is a niche option, the zoomed-out circular fisheye is even more so.
 There are several examples of the zoom range below, and I’ve also posted some examples separately.